 By organising networking meetings, offering valorisation support, and allocating seed money grants to interdisciplinary projects, the Utrecht Center for Game Research works actively on the following three areas of ambition.

 We stimulate collaboration by bringing together researchers from different disciplines, within national as well as international contexts.
 Practiced collaboration, harmonisation of activities, and complementary areas of expertise will lead to higher quality research and education.
 We have established a university-wide infrastructure consisting of joint seminars and colloquia, and we coordinate grant applications.
 Our PhD candidates work across disciplines.

 We stimulate and support the writing of national (NWO, CLICKNL) and international (Horizon2020, ERC) research proposals.
 We encourage the formation of structurally embedded international research networks.
 Our ongoing collaborations with commercial partners will continue to attract new investments.
 The increase in visibility of our research and teaching activities has made the Utrecht Center for Game Research a natural partner in international initiatives.
 By organising international conferences, summer schools, and graduate programs, we attract the best and brightest (research) Master’s students and PhD candidates.

 3) Increasing impact

 Combining complementary areas of expertise makes our research more relevant for both academia and society.
-With the support of the Utrecht Valorisation Center and the Research Support Offices, we continue to find practical applications of our academic knowledge to socially relevant research topics.
+With the support of the Research Support Offices, we continue to find practical applications of our academic knowledge to socially relevant research topics.
 We support joint output such as scientific publications on embedded research.
 The collective research groups form a recognised body of expertise and experience that defines an innovative research programme, putting us in a strong position to influence local, national, and international research agendas.